cjengdahl/Enigma/README.rst

 Preferences
 -----------

 In addition to the machine configuration, there are also user preferences that can be set.
-These include output grouping, newline removal, space handling, space detection, default configuration, and state remembrance.
+These include output grouping, newline removal, space handling, space detection, default configuration, state remembrance, and progressbar inclusion.

 | * **Output grouping** groups the output text to the specified number of characters.
 Historically, messages where separated by a space every five characters.
 This preference is ignored if the space handling preference is set to 'keep'.